 Chicago Heights, IL | $12.69 an hour or $26,400 a year |

-On average, a soccer coach makes approximately $50,000 a year or $24 an hour.
-A soccer coach’s earnings depend on a variety of factors, including the team’s success and age, and the coach’s reputation, experience, and qualifications.
+A soccer coach’s earnings depend on a variety of factors, including the team’s success and age and the coach’s reputation, experience, and qualifications.

-There are obviously a lot of variables around these numbers.
 And it is important to remember this is an average, not an exact figure that all coaches will earn.
 But this should give you a good idea of what amount of money a soccer coach can make.

 How Much Top-level Soccer Coaches Earn

-Now we have established what the majority of soccer coaches make, you may still be interested in what sort of money is made at the very top of the game.
+Now we have established what the majority of soccer coaches make; you may still be interested in what sort of money is made at the very top of the game.

-Although coaches change often and contracts are renegotiated all the time I have listed below the current top earning coaches in world soccer right now.
-This should give you an idea of how much money coaches at the very highest level of the make.
+Although coaches change often and contracts are regularly renegotiated, I have listed below the current top-earning coaches in world soccer right now.

 Coach | Club | Annual Salary |

-Pep Guardiola | Manchester City | $32.6 million |
+Pep Guardiola | Manchester City | €23 million |

 Qualifications Needed for Coaching Soccer

-To be a good soccer coach you need to know what you’re doing and what you’re talking about.
+To be a good soccer coach, you need to know what you’re doing and what you’re talking about.
 One of the best ways to do that is to get a coaching qualification.

-Having a qualification, however, is not only an advantage when coaching but many organizations actually require one when you apply for a job as a coach.
+Having a qualification, however, is not only an advantage when coaching; but many organizations actually require one when you apply for a job as a coach.

 Coaching License Pathway from US Soccer